-SECTIONS AND SECTION MEETINGS:

-Students have the opportunity to meet with a Teaching Assistant in relatively small groups on a weekly basis.
+SECTIONS AND SECTION MEETINGS: Students have the opportunity to meet with a Teaching Assistant in relatively small groups on a weekly basis.
 There will be no sections during the first week of classes.

 You must sign up for a Section after the first class meeting using https://sections.ucsd.edu.
 Instructions will be announced in class that day.
-There is a limit of 35 students for each section.
+There is a limit of 33 students for each section.
 Wait listed students should also sign up for sections now but there is no guarantee that they will eventually become enrolled in the class.
-Section attendance is not mandatory.